 In later years, the family graduated to bigger sailboats.
 The 28 foot plus Catalinas.
 These are the kind of sailboats that combine a motor with sails, so you’re never stuck if the doldrums are upon you.

-Great thing about these bigger boats?
+The great thing about these bigger boats?
 You can sleep, eat, potty, and effectively live on them.
 They’re great for long weekends with friends, or if you’re nuts, sailing around the world.

 But I digress… This isn’t a Wikipedia post about all the kinds of boats Cubert got to bop around in over the years.
 Instead, this is a post about why you never need to buy a boat ever, unless you’ve got money to BURN.